-And before moving ahead, let’s first get to know as to what is a tara in a horoscope and what is the importance of Tara in the process of kundali matching or matching done through gun Milan.
-As we know that all nine planets called navagraha in Vedic Jyotish are always on their journey from one sign to the other and from one nakshatra to the other and accordingly the Moon also travels from Ashvini nakshatra to Revati nakshatra and from Aries to Pisces in a cyclic movement and at any given point of time and place, Moon is present in a particular nakshatra and in a particular sign.
-For example, let’s assume that Moon is present in Rohini nakshatra and Taurus sign at this time and place and accordingly all the people born under this time and place will have the Moon placed in Rohini nakshatra and in Taurus sign in their birth horoscopes.
-Hence the birth nakshatra of these natives is Rohini and birth sign or Raashi as it is called in Vedic Jyotish, of these natives is Taurus.
-Moving on, Vedic Jyotish assigns nine kinds of Taras to different nakshatras and hence all the 27 nakshatras are divided into 9 groups of Taras containing 3 nakshatras each.
-Tara is calculated from the birth nakshatra of a native according to the following rules laid by Vedic Jyotish :
+Before moving ahead, let’s first get to know as to what a Tara is in a horoscope and what the importance of Tara is in the process of match making done through Gun Milan.
+We know that all nine planets called navagraha in Vedic astrology are always on their journey from one sign to the other and from one nakshatra to the other.
+Accordingly, Moon also travels from Ashwini nakshatra to Revati nakshatra and from Aries to Pisces in a cyclic movement and at any given point of time and place; Moon is present in a particular nakshatra and in a particular sign.
+For example, let’s assume that Moon is present in Rohini nakshatra and Taurus sign at this time and place.
+Accordingly, all the people born during this time and place will have Moon placed in Rohini nakshatra and in Taurus sign in their birth horoscopes.
+Hence the birth nakshatra of these natives is Rohini and the birth sign or Raashi as it is called in Vedic astrology, of these natives is Taurus.

-Birth nakshatra is taken as 1st nakshatra of the native and it is called Janam or Janma Tara.
+Birth nakshatra is taken as 1st nakshatra of the native and it is called Janma Tara.

 2nd nakshatra from birth nakshatra is called Sampat Tara.

 3rd nakshatra from birth nakshatra is called Vipat Tara.

 4th nakshatra from birth nakshatra is called Kshem or Chhem Tara.

 5th nakshatra from birth nakshatra is called Pratyari Tara.